 How do we know if the vaccine is safe?

 It’s important to know that vaccines go through more testing than any other pharmaceuticals.
-Before any vaccine is made available, it must go through rigorous development and testing.
-Manufacturing is critical — every dose must consistently be high quality.
-Additionally, extensive testing in clinical trials is conducted to prove safety.
 First, small groups of people receive the trial vaccine.
-Next, vaccine is given to people with particular characteristics (e.g., age and physical health).
+Next, vaccine is given to people with certain characteristics (e.g., age, race, and physical health).
 Then, vaccine is given to tens of thousands of people and tested for effectiveness and safety.

 Do the COVID-19 vaccines have any side effects?